vmware-archive/AndroidIntelliJStarter/README.md

 - Remove all uses of @Inject, @InjectView, etc.
 - Remove reference to MySampleApplication from AndroidManifest

-## 6. C2DM Support
+## C2DM
-We have added base support for C2DM.
-C2DM is Google's push notification service for Android and is available in API v.
+We have added base support for C2DM - http://code.google.com/android/c2dm/.
+C2DM is Google's push
+notification service used for Android and is available in API v.
 2.2 and above, though it is safely ignored in lower versions.

 While 2.2 devices support C2DM, Android SKDs do not provide hooks for integrating with the service -- no registration, unregistration, or notification-receipt handling code.
 Google suggests copying code from one of